Open Bible Data Home About News OET Key

 נִגַּ֖שׂ הָעָ֑ם

-If your language does not use this passive form, you could express the idea in active form or in another way that is natural in your language.
-Alternate translation: [the Philistines were distressing the people] or [the Philistines had taken up in a position from which they were dangerously threatening the Israelite soldiers]
+The expression were distressed is a passive verbal form.
+If your language would not use that form, you could express the idea in active form or in another way that is natural in your language.
+Alternate translation: [the Philistines were distressing the people]

 OET (OET-RV) But the Israeli warriors were very anxious because their troops were so outnumbered, so they hid in caves and thickets, among rocks, and in tombs and wells.